Things were going well for Monica, until a middle aged stalker took an interest in her.

 "Maybe."
 Monica kicked off her flat shoes and started putting on her platforms, preferring to walk out in them because the little extra height made her taller like most other people.
 "I'll get off then.
 I'll have a good soak in the bath.
 It's been so hot in here this afternoon.
 They say it's been the hottest summer for twenty years."

 "Yeah, been great, hasn't it?"
 Anne gave a laugh and stood in thought for a moment before continuing.
 "I love hot sweaty sex, don't you?
 With the moisture matting your hair and trickling down behind your ears.
 Just think of it, me and Eddie's hot moist bodies slipping against each other."

 "I'm off.
 I don't want to listen to the intimate details of your sex life again."

-"Bloody spoilsport," Anne said, and returned a grin as she walked out to check on the customers.
+"Bloody spoilsport," Anne said and returned a grin as she walked out to check on the customers.

 She arrived home in obvious high spirits and began to make a pot of tea while her mother went into the passage to retrieve the laundry basket from the cupboard under the stairs.
-"Son of a gun," she whispered the opening words of a Carly Simon song as it began to play on the radio, and she happily sang along with it.
-The trouble that she was having with her stalker was far from her mind, but then the telephone started to ring in the living room.
+"Son of a gun," she spoke the whispered opening words of a Carly Simon song as it began to play on the radio, and she happily sang along with it.
+The trouble she was having with her stalker was far from her mind, but then the telephone started to ring in the living room.
 Although a normal occurrence in many households, it sent a chill through her; her pulse rate increased and she felt a churning sickly feeling in her stomach as she looked towards the kitchen door.
 The ringing stopped and she held her breath as she waited to hear her mother talking in the living room and then sighed in relief when she realised the conversation was obviously not hostile.
 A few minutes later her mother walked in with the laundry basket and smiled towards Monica.